Hard Rock Music Archives

 The following year Fyfe Ewing leaves, with Graham Hopkins joining.
 At the same time Cairns and McKeegan ask Martin McCarrick to join the band full time, he accepts.
 To complete the promotion for the latest album, they depart for US and Canadian tours before returning back to the US to open for Ozzy Osbourne.
 They then returned to Ireland where they recorded two covers by The Misfits and The Smiths for various tribute albums.
 To fill the gap for their fans, the tour was archived and released as Official Fan Club (1996).

 Shameless (2001), with Jack Endino replacing Graham, would arrive but late due to record company hassles.
-They also recorded a cover of Turbonegro's Denim Demon for the Alpha Motherfuckers album on 'Bitzcore Records' and several other tracks, including covers of the Black Halos' Blood Sucking Freaks, Irish punk band Rudi's Big Time, and an original piece called Valentines Day 2001.
+They also recorded a cover of Turbonegro's Denim Demon for the Alpha Motherfuckers album on 'Bitzcore Records' and several other tracks, including covers of the Black Halos' Blood Sucking Freaks, Irish Punk Rock band Rudi's Big Time, and an original piece called Valentines day 2001.
 Several tours followed.
-High Anxiety (2003) would follow with the band now under the membership of Neil Cooper (drums), Michael McKeegan (bass), Andy Cairns (vocals/guitar) and Martin McCarrick (cello/ guitar).
+High Anxiety (2003) would follow with the band now under the membership of Neil Cooper (drums), Michael McKeegan (bass), Aandy Cairns (vocals/guitar) and Martin McCarrick (cello/guitar).

 McCarrick left in March 2004, and the band were now slimmed down to a permanent three piece again.
-Never Apologize Never Explain was released in September 2004.
+Never apologize never explain was released in Sseptember 2004.
 The following album, One Cure Fits All was released in April 2006.
-The album was a return to the melodic tendencies of High Anxiety.
+The album was a return to the melodic tendencies of high anxiety.

 See Less... ⏫